MicrosoftDocs/azure-docs/articles/active-directory/migrate-adfs-apps-to-azure.md

 - SaaS apps
     - If your users sign on to SaaS apps such as Salesforce, ServiceNow, or Workday, and you're integrating with an on-premises identity provider such as AD FS or Ping, you're using federated sign-on for SaaS apps.
     - Apps generally use the SAML 2.0 protocol for federated sign-on.
-    - Apps that fall into this category can be integrated with Azure AD as enterprise applications, either from the Marketplace, or as non-Marketplace applications.
+    - Apps that fall into this category can be integrated with Azure AD as enterprise applications, either from the Marketplace or as non-Marketplace applications.
 - Custom LOB applications
     - This refers to non-SaaS apps, developed internally by your organization or available as a standard packaged product that's installed in your datacenter.
 This includes SharePoint apps and apps built on Windows Identity Foundation.
     - Apps can use SAML 2.0, WS-Federation, OAuth, or OpenID Connect for federated sign-on.